 William choose some very passionate, strict yet polite words to bring the focus on the issue in his speech today,

 “I am worried that our technology companies still have a great deal to learn about the responsibilities that come with their significant power.
 I am very concerned though that on every challenge they face – fake news, extremism, polarisation, hate speech, trolling, mental health, privacy, and bullying – our tech leaders seem to be on the back foot.

 Their self-image is so grounded in their positive power for good that they seem unable to engage in constructive discussion about the social problems they are creating.

 You can reject the false choice of profits over values.
 You can choose to do good and be successful.
 You can work in the interest of the children and parents who use your products and still make your shareholders happy.“

 For the visit Duchess of Cambridge brought stunning Emilia Wickstead’s Alice dress back.
-She wore teal dress for the first time during New Zealand tour in 2014.
+She wore the teal dress for the first time during the New Zealand tour in 2014.
 Duchess wore the dress second time in 2015 during a visit to Action on Addiction.

 The £1200 wool-crepe dress was from label’s Autumn Winter 2013 collection and features square neckline, front concealed closure, stylish pleated skirt and full sleeves.
 Catherine also owns the same dress in pink.